Model categories and pro-$p$ Iwahori-Hecke modules

 \ is an equivalence of categories.
 Here $D(H)$ denotes the usual unbounded derived category of the ring $H$.
 Although this result is somewhat formal the necessary input from relative homological algebra plays a major role in the sequel.
 In particular, this concerns the notion of an {\it $I$-exact sequence} of $G$-representations.
 This is an object $X\in\Ch(G)$ such that the complex $UX\in\Ch(H)$ of $I$-invariants is exact (cf.\ Lemma \ref{pullback}).
 Moreover, pulling back the notion of a projective $H$-module yields the relative notion of an {\it $I$-projective $G$-representation}.
 These are characterized in Lemma \ref{summand_I_proj}.
 It lies at the heart of many of our arguments that the adjunction (\ref{FU_adjunction}) restricts to an equivalence between the full subcategories of projective $H$-modules and $I$-projective $G$-representations, respectively (cf.\ Corollary \ref{proj_equiv}). \\

-We point out that the category $\Rep^\infty_k(G)$ does not have any non-zero projective objects unless the group $G$ is discrete (cf.\ Remark \ref{not_enough_projectives}).
+We point out that if $G$ is compact then the category $\Rep^\infty_k(G)$ does not have any non-zero projective objects unless the group $G$ is discrete (cf.\ Remark \ref{not_enough_projectives}).
 However, we show that the {\it injective model structure} on $\Ch(G)$ admits a left transfer to $\Ch(H)$ (cf.\ Proposition \ref{left_transfer_exists}).
 A detailed analysis of the corresponding Quillen adjunction will be given elsewhere.\\

 In \S\ref{section_3} we collect known results about model structures over Gorenstein rings.
 We start with the notion of a {\it Gorenstein projective object} in an abelian category with enough projectives.
 If $S$ is a Gorenstein ring then Hovey constructed a model structure on $\Mod(S)$ for which the cofibrant objects are the Gorenstein projective $S$-modules and the trivial objects are the $S$-modules of finite projective dimension (cf.\ Theorem \ref{GP_R_Mod}).
 This is called the {\it Gorenstein projective model structure}.
 If $S=H$ comes from a split connected reductive group over a non-archimedean local field as in Example \ref{H_Gorenstein} (iv) then the corresponding homotopy category seems particularly well-suited to study the {\it supersingular} $H$-modules (cf.\ Remark \ref{homotopy_cat_trivial}).
 Returning to the general case there is a Quillen equivalent model structure on $\Ch(S)$ constructed by Becker.
 This is called the {\it singular projective model structure} (cf.\ Theorem \ref{Becker}).
 Its homotopy category is related to the singularity category of $S$ studied by Krause (cf.\ \cite{Kra05}).
 We emphasize that there is an extensive literature on homological algebra over Gorenstein rings starting with the seminal article \cite{Buc} of Buchweitz.\\